 Choosing a subject just to be with friends is an unsound reason.
 Friends who choose identical subjects will not necessarily be in the same class.
 For example, if you choose History in one block, there is no guarantee you will end up in the same class as your friend who also chooses History, because we run several groups in each block.
-Avoid choosing a subject based upon who is teaching that subject.
+Likewise, avoid choosing a subject based upon who is teaching that subject.
 We cannot forecast who will be teaching the various groups in the next academic year.

-Talk your subject preferences through with your parents, carers or guardians.
-Also, if you are thinking about new subjects, please see the relevant teacher at Parents' Evening or see the Head of Subject.
-Full discussion between student, parent/carer, Form Tutor and subject staff will allow the student to consider all advice, and to make an informed decision.
+Talk your subject preferences through with your parents and carers.
+Also, if you are thinking about new subjects, please see the relevant teacher or see the Head of Subject.
+Full discussion between student, parent/carer, Form Tutor and subject staff will allow you to consider all the advice, and to make an informed decision.